dariosky/telesaver/README.md

 * `--dontsaveselfdestructing` Avoid forwarding new self-destructing messages to yourself

-By default it saves everything on the filesystem - a `store` subfolder with all the ids of the chats - and inside a json file with message history and a `media` subfolder with all the attachment.
+By default it saves everything on the filesystem - a `store` subfolder with all the media attachments of the chats - a Sqlite DB with the messages.

 As you may guess with the 2nd option - when he finds a new self-destructing-message it will forward it to you unless you ask otherwise.